jbuiibm/subethasmtp-springboot/README.md

 ## TLS
 Added TLS support for testing on port 4665 with a dummy cert in keystore
 Example of Thunderbird account configuration with default password of original redamessoudi project.
-Port will depends on your setup.
+Port will depends on your routing setup (here with a NodePort in OCP).
 ![Thunderbird Account Configuration](thunderbird.png)

 ## Article